majkinetor/au/README.md

 Apart from the functions used in the updating process, there are few suggars for regular maintenance of the package:

-- Test-Package (alias `test`)
+- Test-Package
-Quickly cpack and install the package from the current directory
+Quickly cpack and install the package from the current directory.

 - Push-Package (alias `pp`)
-Push the latest package using API key in the api_key file
+Push the latest package using API key in the api_key file.

-- Get-AuPackages (alias `gup`)
+- Get-AuPackages (alias `gau`)
-Returns the list of the packages which have `update.ps1` script in its directory.
+Returns the list of the packages which have `update.ps1` script in its directory and which name doesn't start with '_'.